Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 There are several types of BA runs
 - Impromptu Runs: These are without sign-up in advance.
 The code to enter the Party Finder groups will be posted shortly before the run, and all spots are FFA and they're newbie-friendly
-- Frag Runs: Similar to an Impromptu, but they typically stop before AV and don't go all the way to the end of BA.
-Good for getting those fragments as they're pretty quick!
 - Organised Runs (Newbie/Reclear): These are with signups in advanced and have a fixed roster.
 Sometimes there are free spots for late joiners, but usually they are filled well in advance
 - Challenge runs / Meme runs / Reflex runs / Mechanic runs / Squad runs: Special rules apply on these.
 Maybe better left for when you are more experienced, as a lot of these are without explanations